 If you have been detained and the police officer clearly indicates that you are not free to leave, you could be under arrest.
 Even if the officer does not say ‘you are under arrest’ or restrain you with handcuffs, you can still be under arrest.
-Nevertheless, if you are questioned about your involvement in or knowledge of a crime, and the answers are going to be used against you in a court of law, those questions must be preceded by the Miranda warnings (‘You have the right to remain silent, you have the right to an attorney, etc.).
+Nevertheless, if you are questioned about your involvement in or knowledge of a crime, and the answers are going to be used against you in a court of law, those questions must be preceded by the Miranda warnings (‘You have the right to remain silent, you have the right to a criminal lawyer Stafford TX, etc.).
 If you state that you do not wish to answer the questions, the questioning must stop.

 Click here to learn more.